ASO Nerdy Little Secrets 2019

 AppAnnie confirms this trend.
 The top countries by downloads in 2022 will be China, India, USA, and Brazil.
 Similarly, for consumer spending, the top countries in 2022 will be China, USA, Japan, and South Korea.
 Therefore, these are the markets we think you should take advantage of.

 It’s crucial to plan your campaigns.
 That is why we suggest creating a project roadmap.
 It’s important to segment your audience by language/country.
 Start with your main countries.
-If you chose English speaking countries, the USA, Canada, and the UK may be your target audience for creating keywords.
+If you choose English speaking countries, the USA, Canada, and the UK may be your target audience for creating keywords.

-Two weeks later after creating your keywords, you should update them and repeat this process every two weeks.
+Two weeks after creating your keywords, you should update them and repeat this process every two weeks.
 At the same time, during the third week, you should look into publishing the keywords for your next block of countries.
 You will update these just as frequently as your main ones.
 Three weeks later, move on to the next block and so on.

 Over the past few years, there have been different opinions about whether backlinking improves ranking in Google Play.